I remember when I was in college, being able to travel to Dubai or Singapore was a pipe dream.

 Laundry list of manmade modern wonders

-Like Dubai, Singapore is a great country for most to get a high-paying job, live a posh and insulated life, save up and come back to the country of origin, but to travel?
+Like Dubai, Singapore is a great country for most to get a high-paying job, live a cushy and insulated life, save up and come back to the country of origin, but to travel?
 Naah!

 If you need Chinese culture, travel to China.
 If you want Indian culture, go to India. if you want tall buildings and development, go to the US, where Industrial revolution and the tech industry originated and bloomed.
 Singapore is trying to be all and it ends not having any character of its own.
-Also, just like Dubai, the weather in Singapore is terrible most of the year.
+Also, just like Dubai the weather in Singapore is terrible most of the year.
 There's no real winter in either Dubai or Singapore.
 Dubai has no monsoons either, and Singapore may have too much.
 Its residents can be safely cocooned in the AC houses and malls everyday, but try being out and about in the open and see if you can walk for 10 minutes without breaking into a humid sweat.
 And so thanks to the weather, unlike Europe, there's almost no street culture in Singapore or Dubai.

 Not to mention, its crazy rules ($1000 fine for even unintentionally throwing a wrapper on the street) and what have you.
-Sure, thanks to all these rules, Singapore is clean but to a point where it feels clinical and even almost dystopian.
+Sure, thanks to all these rules Singapore is clean but to a point where it feels clinical and even almost dystopian.

 Is it the Indian in me talking?

 Now you might say, coming from India, I'm too used to the chaos, grime and litter.
-And while that may be sightly true, I'm positing India as a role model in any way.
+And while that may be sightly true, I'm not positing India as a role model in any way.

 By all means travel to Dubai and Singapore, if someone else is paying (which was the case for my trip.) or you have too much money to care (like a rich business tycoon or a movie celeb), you have a visa-free layover and can get out for a few hours (which was the case for me on my second trip to both Dubai and Singapore) or you simply have nothing else remaining to see.
 But please, avoid spending your hard-earned money to travel to Dubai or Singapore for travel's sake, and even worse, buying one of those "Packaged tours" to see the top attractions.
 On second thoughts actually, the packaged tours are fine.
 Because if you remove the "top attractions', all you're left with is skyscrapers and malls without a story.